kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

 ## Enhance Security by Implementing NetworkPolicies

-By default, Istio cannot securely enforce that egress traffic is routed through the Istio egress gateway.
+Istio by default cannot securely enforce that egress traffic goes through the egress gateway.
 It only enables the flow through sidecar proxies.
-However, you can use Kubernetes NetworkPolicies to restrict namespace traffic, so it only passes through the Istio egress gateway.
+Kubernetes Network Policies can be used to restrict namespace traffic, so it only goes through the istio egress gateway.
-NetworkPolicies are the Kubernetes method for enforcing traffic rules within a namespace.
+Network policies are the Kubernetes way to enforce traffic rules in the namespace.

-> [!NOTE]
+> [!NOTE] Support for network policies depends on the kubernetes CNI plugin used in the cluster.
-> Support for NetworkPolicies depends on the Kubernetes CNI plugin used in the cluster.
-Check the documentation of the CNI plugin you are using.
+> Make sure to check the documentation of the CNI plugin you are using.

-> [!WARN]
+> [!WARN] In Gardener-based clusters, such as SAP BTP, Kyma runtime, the Network Policy restricting DNS traffic may not
-> In Gardener-based clusters, the NetworkPolicy restricting DNS traffic may not work as expected.
+> work as expected.
-> This is due to the local DNS service used in discovery working outside the CNI.
-You may need to define the `ipBlocks` with
+> It is due to the local DNS service used in discovery working outside the CNI.
+In such cases, define the **ipBlocks**
-> the IP CIDR of the `kube-dns` service to the NetworkPolicy to allow proper DNS resolution.
+> with

-Use the `kubeconfig` of the cluster in which you've created the Istio egress gateway.
+> the IP CIDR of the `kube-dns` service in the NetworkPolicy to allow proper DNS resolution.

-1. In the `$NAMESPACE` namespace, create a NetworkPolicy that allows only egress traffic to the Istio egress gateway, blocking all other egress traffic.
+1. In the `$NAMESPACE` namespace, create a NetworkPolicy that allows only egress traffic to the istio egress gateway, blocking all other egress traffic.
 Fetch the IP address of the `kube-dns` service:
    ```bash
     export KUBE_DNS_ADDRESS=$(kubectl get svc -n kube-system kube-dns -o jsonpath='{.spec.clusterIP}')
    ```
-   Create the NetworkPolicy with fetched IP address in the `ipBlocks` section:
+2. Create the NetworkPolicy with fetched IP address in the `ipBlocks` section:
    ```bash
    kubectl apply -f - <<EOF
    apiVersion: networking.k8s.io/v1